LeonardTarigan/personal-web-v4/src/content/blogs/debounce-for-better-input-performance.md

 Debouncing is a programming technique used to ensure that a function is only executed after a certain amount of time has passed since it was last called.
 It’s particularly useful for optimizing performance in scenarios where a function might be triggered repeatedly in a short period, such as:

-- **Search input**: When a user types quickly, you don’t want to send a request for every keystroke.
+- **Search input**: When a user types quickly, we don’t want to send a request for every keystroke.
-- **Window resizing**: You might want to recalculate layouts only after the user has finished resizing the window.
+- **Window resizing**: We might want to recalculate layouts only after the user has finished resizing the window.
-- **Button clicks**: Prevent accidental double-clicks from triggering multiple actions.

 Without debouncing, these actions could lead to performance issues, unnecessary API calls, or a poor user experience.

 ## How Does Debouncing Work?

 The idea behind debouncing is simple.
-Instead of executing a function immediately, you wait for a specified amount of time (e.g., 300ms) to see if the function is called again.
-If it is, you reset the timer.
+Instead of executing a function immediately, we wait for a specified amount of time (e.g., 300ms) to see if the function is called again.
+If it is, we reset the timer.
 The function only executes when the timer completes without interruption.

-Here’s a simple analogy: imagine you’re waiting for someone to stop talking before you respond.
+Here’s a simple analogy.
+Imagine you’re waiting for someone to stop talking before you respond.
 If they keep interrupting, you keep waiting.
 Only when they’ve stopped talking for a while do you finally respond.

 ## Search Input Problem